ddhira123/Algorithms-HacktoberFest/Python/README.md

 If weight of nth item is greater than W, then the nth item cannot be included and case 1 is the only possibility.

 ## 2) Overlapping Subproblems
-Following is recursive implementation that simply follows the recursive structure mentioned above.